nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/Recipes/Sprint-Planning-Recipe.md

 - **Step 1: Review the current Throughput Run Chart & Monte Carlo How Many** - This will give the team an indication of the number of items that they can expect to deliver during this Sprint.
 ![image.png](/.attachments/image-3e639903-856a-474d-a939-bbe53405a432.png =800x)
-- **Step 2: Review Team Capacity for this Sprint** - Take into account vacation, as well as known prebooked events
+- **Step 2: Review Team Capacity for this Sprint** - Take into account vacation, as well as known pre-booked events

 - **Step 3: Select Backlog Items for the current Sprint Goal** - Try “Min Specs” to help the team discover the essential work for this first day of the new Sprint.
-The Sprint Backlog, as defined during Sprint Planning, can be considered as the ‘Max Specs’: all the work, currently known, necessary to achieve the Sprint Goal.
+The Sprint Backlog, as defined during Sprint Planning, can be considered as the ‘Max Specs': all the work, currently known, necessary to achieve the Sprint Goal.

 #### Facilitation Options